tjkandala/ts_deep_dives/README.md

 ## Why TypeScript?

 1. I find that translating books from one programming language to another forces me to really focus on what the code is doing.
 When I use the same language as the reference, I can get away with copy-paste coding.

 2. I really enjoy programming in TypeScript.

 3. I can take some artistic license in writing an "idiomatic" solution in the target language.
 This is stimulating/makes me feel clever.
+This is also why I refer to this process as translation, as opposed to transliteration.

 4) This is a good opportunity to get familiar with more Node.js apis.
 I want to make more Node.js tools, and reimplementing existing tools will surely give me some ideas. ts_deep_dives already birthed [sPool](https://github.com/tjkandala/sPool), so I'm excited to see the quality of tools I create after I finish ts_deep_dives.